-The revised FADP (which is expected to come into force in 2022) not only increases the right to informational self-determination in the use of information and communication technology, but also improves the transparency of data processing by information and communication technology users.
-In addition, the control of data subjects over their data and the powers of the Federal Data Protection and Information Commissioner are strengthened.18 The revised FADP also introduces the definition of "profiling", which covers the automated processing of personal data to evaluate certain personal aspects relating to a natural person (art.
-5 let. f revised FADP).
+As part of the ongoing revision of the FADP, not only will the right to formational selfdetermination in the use of information and communication technology be increased, but the transparency of data processing by information and communication technology users will also be improved.
+In addition, the control of data subjects over their data and the powers of the Federal Data Protection and Information Commissioner will be strengthened.

 As decisions based on AI systems are often not comprehensible, precautions must be taken to ensure transparency.
-A form of explainability is therefore also provided for in the revised FADP: the data controller must inform the data subject of any decision taken exclusively on the basis of automated processing of personal data that has legal effects on or significantly affects the data subject (art.
-21 para.
-1 revised FADP).
+A form of explainability is therefore also provided for in the draft of the new FADP: The data controller must inform the data subject of any decision taken exclusively on the basis of automated processing of personal data that has legal effects on or significantly affects the data subject (art.
+19 para.
+1 of the new FADP).
 The data subject may request that the decisions are reviewed by a natural person (art.
-21 para.
-2 revised FADP).
-Where data subjects exercise their right to information, the data controller must state that an automated individual decision has been taken and on what logic this decision is based (art.
-25 para.
-2 let. f revised FADP).
-Arts 21 and 25 of the revised FADP are not applicable where humans interfere in the decision-making process and where AI merely served as a decision-making aid.
+19 para.
+2 of the new FADP).
+Where data subjects exercise their right to information, the data controller must state that an automated individual decision has been taken and on what logic this decision is based on (art.
+23 para.
+2 let. f).
+Art.
+19 and 23 of the new FADP are not applicable where humans interfere in the decision-making process and where AI merely served as a decision-making aid.
 Special traceability requirements also exist for non-automated individual decisions of authorities that are made with the help of AI and concern the legal status of a person.
-If an authority therefore bases its decision on AI, it is essential that the system provides information about the information and criteria it takes into account, the assumptions it makes, and the relevant reasons for the result.19
+If an authority therefore bases its decision on AI, it is essential that the system provides information about the information and criteria it takes into account, the assumptions it makes, and the relevant reasons for the result.

 Another challenge arises when companies use AI in their interaction with customers, e.g. via chatbots.
 These can be used in a variety of ways to answer consumer questions.
 Since it is possible to talk to a chatbot like a human being, the consumer may not be able to tell that it is a machine.
-If consumers were not informed in advance about the interaction with AI systems, the Swiss Federal Act against Unfair Competition could be applied in Switzerland.20
+If consumers were not informed in advance about the interaction with AI systems, the Swiss Federal Act against Unfair Competition could be applied in Switzerland.
 De lege ferenda, in doctrine various solutions have been debated for this problem.
-One solution could be the qualification of data as "lex digitalis".21 Data would then fall under traditional ownership and possession rules, and thus would be assigned to an owner who would benefit from all the proprietary rights.
-The second solution proposes the introduction of ownership protection specifically for data, whereas the last thesis proposes a new intellectual property for data.22
+One solution could be the qualification of data as "lex digitalis".
+Data would then fall under traditional ownership and possession rules, thus would be assigned to an owner who would benefit from all the proprietary rights.
+The second solution proposes the introduction of ownership protection specifically for data, whereas the last thesis proposes a new intellectual property for data.
+18